systematic-magic/AgingPubMed/editorials_html.rst

 **or**

-:sample:`two last names divided by "and"` (if there are only two authors in the article)
+:sample:`two last names divided by "and" and followed by a period (.)` (if there are only two authors in the article)

 and followed by: